Daniel Paul Schreber: Criticism

+Schatzman

 In 1974, Morton Schatzman published Soul Murder, in which he gave his own interpretation of Schreber's psychosis.
 Schatzman's interpretation was based on W. G. Niederland's research from the 1950s.
 (Niederland had previously worked with survivors of Nazi concentration camps.)
-Schatzman had found child-rearing pamphlets written by Moritz Schreber, Daniel Schreber's father, which stressed the necessity of taming the rebellious savage beast in the child and turning him into a productive citizen.
+Schatzman had found child-rearing pamphlets written by Moritz Schreber, Daniel Paul Schreber's father, which stressed the necessity of taming the rebellious savage beast in the child and turning him into a productive citizen.
 Many of the techniques recommended by Moritz Schreber were mirrored in Daniel Schreber's psychotic experiences.
 For example, one of the "miracles" described by Daniel Schreber was that of chest compression, of tightening and tightening.
 This can be seen as analogous to one of Moritz Schreber's techniques of using an elaborate contraption that confined the child's body, forcing him to have a "correct" posture at the dinner table.
 Similarly, the "freezing miracle" might mirror Moritz Schreber's recommendation of placing the infant in a bath of ice cubes beginning at age three months.
 Daniel Paul Schreber's older brother, Daniel Gustav Schreber, committed suicide in his thirties.
 In his 1989 book Schreber: Father and Son, Han Israëls argued against the interpretations of Niederland and Schatzman, claiming that Schreber's father had been unfairly criticized in the literature.

-Lothane's interpretation
+In a subsequent interview, Israëls said that the fact that Schreber's childhood events came back in his delirium "doesn't necessarily mean that they are the cause of the mental illness".

+Lothane

 Henry Zvi Lothane argued against the interpretations of Niederland and Schatzman in his 1992 book, In Defense of Schreber: Soul Murder and Psychiatry.
 Lothane's Schreber research included the study of archival records concerning the relationship between Schreber and the other significant people in his life, including his wife and his doctors.
 On Lothane's account, the existing literature on Schreber as a rule (1) leaves substantial gaps in the historical records, which careful archival research could in some measure fill, (2) leaves out psychoanalytically significant relationships, such as that between Schreber and his wife, and (3) overstates the purportedly sadistic elements in Schreber's father's child-rearing techniques.
 Lothane's interpretation of Schreber also differs from previous texts in that he considers Schreber a worthwhile thinker.